 I’m not sure how to end this kind of thing.
 I mean, I’ve never written something like this before.
 I’m not even certain if the program will last until the day you open it – and if it does, whether or not it will translate properly.
 I guess I’ll sign off with the words of Aseem Patel, top General of Guardian Forces:

 “We have long asked the questions: ‘Are we alone in the universe?
 Why are we here?
 How did we get here?’
 Over the past few months, we have found our answer.
 And now, the universe watches us, waiting for our answer to their unspoken question.
 Our reponse will define us as a species.
 And I do not intend to respond with silence.”

 CLOSE PROGRAM?
 [YES/NO]

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CE_KinsellaWrite a Review